-1) Crouch next to the risers and face your canopy.
-Slip the fingers of your left hand between each left-hand riser and between the left-hand steering line and the risers.
-Do the same with your right hand.
-The idea is to have each line group and each steering line occupying a slot between two fingers.
-Stand between the right and left-hand riser groups and grasp the lines as shown.
+- 1) Crouch next to the risers and face your canopy.
+Slip fingers of your left hand between the left-hand risers and between the left-hand steering line and risers.
+Do the same with your right hand on the right side.
+The idea is to separate each line group and steering line.
+Grasp the lines as shown.
 Be sure there are no twists in the risers.
 Start moving up the lines, allowing them to slide between your fingers.
-Push the slider ahead until you reach the the slider from flapping, makes it quiet, and improves the bottom of the canopy.

-2) At this point, it=s possible to determine if your canopy and lines aren=t straight.
-If there are twists in the lines as shown, this means your rig did a Aloop≅ through your risers at some point.
-To fix this, drop the liens, stretch the canopy and lines out again, and straighten the entanglement out.
+Push the slider ahead until you reach the bottom of the canopy. - 2) At this point you can determine if your canopy and lines are straight.
+If there are twists in the lines as shown, this means your rig "looped" through your risers at some point.
+To fix this, drop the lines, stretch the canopy and lines out again and straighten the entanglement out.
 Get help from a rigger if you have any questions.
 Do a line check again to make sure you have done it correctly.

 3) If the lines look something like this, then a steering line or riser group passed around everything else.
 A steering line that passes around everything else will result in a malfunction that will almost surely require a breakaway.

-If you don=t know how to fix this, get qualified assistance.
+If you don't know how to fix this, get qualified assistance.

-4) When you reach your canopy, pull both hands apart as far as the slider will allow.
+- 4) When you reach your canopy, pull both hands apart as far as the slider will allow.
 Shake the canopy a couple of times to settle everything.

-If the canopy is clear there will be four distinct line groups going all the way to the stabilizers with no lines crossing each other and no twisted lines.

-5) The nose openings should be facing the rig and the tail should be farthest from the rig.
+If the canopy is clear, there will be four distinct line groups going all the way to the stabilizers with no lines crossing each other and no twisted lines. - 5) The nose openings should be facing the rig and the tail should be farthest from the rig.
 If the reverse is true, double check to be sure the rig is container-side up (the back pad is on the ground).
-If the rig is positioned correctly and the canopy is not oriented as described above, then the canopy was attached to the harness backwards!

-6) Now step to one step outside the lines and transfer the lines to one hand so that the left and right sides of the canopy hang at the same height.
-It isn't necessary to keep the line groups separated by the fingers of your hand because you've already determined the lines and canopy are straight.
-Your canopy should look like the above illustration.
+If the rig is positioned correctly and the canopy is not oriented as described above, then the canopy was attached to the harness backwards! - and transfer the lines to one hand so that the left and right sides of the canopy hang at the same height.
+It is not necessary to keep the line groups separated by the fingers of your hand because you've already determined the lines and canopy are straight.
+Your canopy should look like the illustration.
 All lines should be kept taut and the nose should still be facing the rig.
 The slider should be against the slider stops on the stabilizers.